 9. Pick Strawberries

 There aren’t that many places you can pick strawberries in Tokyo.
-But there are plenty of places you can enjoy this seasonal activity in Saitama.
+But there are hundreds of places you can enjoy this seasonal activity in Saitama.
 However, many of the picking farms are opening later than normal in 2022 on account of the coronavirus.
 In addition, most of them require an advance booking during this period with the pandemic.
 Information for some strawberry farms in Western Saitama in the following article:

 Whatever you do in February, I hope you have a great one!